-The Etobicoke Network of Refugee Sponsors (a collaboration between Islington United Church and Ecumenical Links Etobicoke) was formed in 2016 to support new sponsors in the post-arrival phase of PSR settlement.
+The Etobicoke Network of Refugee Sponsors (a collaboration between Islington United Church and Ecumenical Links Etobicoke) was formed in 2016 to support refugee sponsors.
 One major offering of the network is to bring together different actors and provide training and networking opportunities to sponsors, PSR, and settlement.

-ENRS research among sponsors has found that there are significant gaps in sponsor support in the formal and informal settlement sector, with few resources available for sponsors to access once the PSR had arrived (in particular in employment support), as well as in mentorship, and in services that were accessible and welcoming to sponsors (ENRS, 2018, p.
+ENRS research among sponsors has found that there are significant gaps in sponsor support in the formal and informal settlement sector, with few resources available for sponsors to access once the sponsored refugee had arrived (in particular in employment support), as well as in mentorship, and in services that were accessible and welcoming to sponsors (ENRS, 2018, p.
 23-24).
 They found that, "many sponsors, though eligible to receive support from settlement service organizations, do not feel comfortable seeking out support from those organizations due to the fact that settlement service agencies are mandated to provide services directly to newcomers" (ENRS, 2018, p.
 24).